 While the incriminating statement of the defendant was excluded on that basis in this case, the better approach is to avoid making a statement of any kind no matter how strong the evidence against you might appear.
 If you elect to talk to the police, you simply make your attorney’s job more difficult.

-If you have been arrested and charged with a criminal offense in Minnesota, we invite you to speak to a Twin Cities Criminal Lawyer at Gerald Miller, P.A. as soon as possible.
+If you have been arrested and charged with a criminal offense in Minnesota, we invite you to speak to a St. Paul Criminal Lawyer at Gerald Miller, P.A. as soon as possible.
 The sooner you contact us the sooner we can start protecting your rights.
 Contact us today to schedule your free and confidential case evaluation.